Words Posy Gentles Photographs Various

 In the past, these saltmarshes were not a healthy place to live.
 Matthew Hatchwell, a wildlife conservation consultant who is working with the Faversham Society among others to increase awareness of the area’s rich natural heritage, says: ‘In 1840, the life expectancy of those living north of the A2, or Watling Street as it then was, was ten years lower than for those living on the higher ground to the south.’

 Marsh ague (what we call malaria) was a major killer.
-It was only towards the end of the 19th century, it was discovered that the illness was transmitted by mosquitoes rather than being caused by foul odours.
+It was only towards the end of the 19th century, that it was discovered that the illness was transmitted by mosquitoes rather than being caused by foul odours.
 The derivation of the word malaria is the contraction of the Italian ‘mala aria’, translating as bad air.

 There are about 10 species of mosquito found on the North Kent marshes.
 The predominant species is Anopheles atroparvus which was, until the last case of home-grown malaria was recorded on the Isle of Sheppey in 1952, the main transmitter of malaria.
 Gabriella Gibson is a professor of medical entomology at the University of Greenwich.
 She is presently engaged in a collaborative interdisciplinary project called Taking the bite out of wetlands: Managing mosquitoes and the socio-economical value of wetlands for well-being.
 She explains why we now have nothing to fear: ‘Anopheles atroparvus was responsible for transmitting a species of malaria that has not been seen for decades in Europe and is assumed to be extinct (or more accurately, not found in mosquitoes or humans for decades, and therefore unlikely to still be present).
 Malaria was certainly present in the UK and is no longer and the reasons are mainly changes in social conditions over the decades.’